 Generally speaking the liquidator of the old company will be open to agreeing a sensible debt repayment plan.
 However if this is not possible the director might have to consider using a personal debt solution such as an Individual Voluntary Arrangement (IVA).

-Is Director Conduct investigated in Pre Pack Liquidation?
+Is Director Conduct investigated in a Pre Pack?